The industry 4.0 revolution is centralized around how we collect, analyze, and ultimately use our data. But how

 It begins with a solution that takes into consideration cost, flexibility, and capacity.

-Data Can and Will Cost You.
+Data Infrastructures – Data Can and Will Cost You.

-The costs associated with well-established data infrastructures with the capacity and flexibility to adapt to ever-changing businesses are large and ongoing.
+The costs associated with well-established data IT infrastructures for startups with the capacity and flexibility to adapt to ever-changing businesses are large and ongoing.
 Whether implementation, maintenance, or scaling, the human power needed and the expenses associated with adapting data infrastructures, can make anyone cringe.
 Even if building in-house may seem like a feasible option, once you consider the costs and labor needed to make changes the question arises, is this really effective use of my software engineering talent?

 Tackling the Data Issue in Four Simple Steps